dd2480-spring-2025-group-1/assignment-2/README.md

 ### Static Syntax Check

+The static syntax check is done by executing the `run_linter_check` function which is called in the CI servers processing pipeline in the main function.
+The `run_linter_check` function executes a check with flake8 on the respective target folder with flags to only look for E9,F63,F82,F7 errors, which we deemed as indicating of potential syntax errors.

+Unit testing is performed by running the linting check on a series of fixture folders in the tests folder.
+Some folders contain code that should pass the check without triggering any errors and others contain code that are supposed to trigger the various errors we are checking for.
+The output of flake8 is then checked to make sure it contains certain keywords that indicate right behaviour.

 ### Testing

+Testing was implemented with the _unittest_ python library.
+Each function has its respective unittests in the _tests_ folder in order to test the functionality in a minimal way.
+The CI main function pipeline executes the `run_tests` function which in turn runs the shell command that initializes the tests inside a target folder and stores the output given after execution.

+Unit testing is performed by running the `run_tests` function inside of fixture folders in the tests folder.
+These fixtures contain very simple tests that should fail or tests that pass.

 ### Notification
 Notifications uses two functions to operate: 'add_commit_status' and 'get_commit_status'.
 They both utilize REST API and requests to communicate with Github.
 They update and read commit statuses respectively.
 When a commit is pushed a webhook activates the API endpoints in main that later goes through testing.
 The status gets updated accordingly.
 It is important to have a Github personal access token in environmental variables that authenticates the user.